Hampden County Court Records

 To search by name (civil cases):

-For in-person lookups, visit the clerk’s office at the relevant courthouse.
+For in-person lookups, go to the clerk's office at the relevant courthouse.
 Public computer terminals running the Massachusetts eAccess application are available at courthouses throughout the county.
-Attorneys may also access records through the eAccess Attorney Portal.
+Attorneys can also access records through the eAccess Attorney Portal.

 Hampden County is served by the following courts: